m3o/distributed/README.md

 STRIPE_PUBLIC_KEY=xxxxxx
 ```

-Then simply do npm run build and start
+Install application dependencies and start the application:

 ```
-# Starts on port 3000
-npm run build && npm start
+npm install && npm run dev
 ```

+The application is accessible on http://localhost:3000

 ## License

-Distributed is licensed as Polyform Strict
+Distributed is licensed as [Polyform Strict](https://polyformproject.org/licenses/strict/1.0.0/).